itpp-labs/odoo-development/docs/dev/docs/usage-instructions.rst

     {Instruction for daily usage.
 It should describe how to check that module works.
 What shall user do and what would user get.}
     * Open menu ``{Menu} >> {Submenu} >> {Subsubmenu}``
     * Click ``[{Button Name}]``
+    * RESULT: {what user gets, how the modules changes default behaviour}

     Uninstallation
     ==============